aleclarson/socket-events/README.md

 22;foo;{"hello":"world"};
 ```

-The leading number indicates the number of UTF-8 characters that come after
+The leading number indicates the number of bytes that come after
 its semi-colon.

 The event name must not contain semi-colons or be empty.